Overboard (1987 film): Plot

-Joanna Mintz Stayton is a snobbish socialite accustomed to a life of luxury alongside her husband Grant Stayton III.
+Joanna Mintz Stayton is a snobbish socialite accustomed to a life of luxury alongside her henpecked husband Grant Stayton III.
 While waiting for her yacht to be repaired in the fictional fishing village of Elk Cove, Tillamook County, Oregon, Joanna hires carpenter Dean Proffitt, a widower with four sons, to remodel her closet.
 Dean produces quality work, which she dismisses because he used oak instead of cedar, although she never specifically requested this.

 Dean agrees to redo the closet if he is paid for the work he has already done, but Joanna refuses to pay him.
-The two have an argument, resulting in Joanna angrily throwing Dean and his tool kit into the water.
+The two have an argument, resulting in Joanna angrily throwing Dean and his tool kit overboard.
 Upon arriving home, he is met by his sons' principal, who threatens to involve social services, as his sons are undisciplined and struggle in school.
 Dean, however, is more interested in having fun with his friends than being an attentive parent.

 That night, as the yacht sails away, Joanna goes on deck to retrieve her wedding ring, but loses her balance and falls overboard.
 She is later fished out of the water by a garbage scow.
-Joanna is taken to the local hospital, suffering from temporary amnesia, although her arrogant personality remains unchanged.
+Joanna is taken to the local hospital, suffering from temporary amnesia, although her spoiled, selfish personality remains unchanged.

 Grant eventually learns what happened.
-Intending to have her fortune to himself, and having had enough of her cruelty, he starts having parties with younger women, lying that Joanna has left him.
+Intending to have her fortune to himself, and wanting to get rid of her, he claims he doesn't recognize Joanna, and abandons her in the hospital so that he can party on the yacht with younger women.

 After seeing Joanna's story on the news, Dean seeks revenge by having her work off her unpaid bill.
 He goes to the hospital and claims that she is his wife and the mother of his sons.
 She reluctantly goes home with him and is appalled by the family's ramshackle residence.
 Joanna initially has difficulty dealing with Dean's rebellious sons and the household chores, but soon adapts.
 As she masters her responsibilities, she learns about the boys' school and family issues, and that Dean is secretly working two jobs to make ends meet.
 She streamlines the money problems with more efficient budgeting and persuades Dean to be a more responsible father.